mathigon/textbooks/content/chaos/content.md

 precise, deterministic laws of gravity, and nevertheless moves completely unpredictably.

-Chaos appears in many unexpected places in nature and mathematics.
+{.r} Chaos appears in many unexpected places in nature and mathematics.
 In this course, we will explore some of these examples, and discover how mathematics can help us understand them.
+_{button.next-step} Continue_

 ---
 > id: butterfly